Abilify Complications & Lawsuits

-But doctors are free to prescribe Abilify for off-label uses as well, and many do.
-Doctors may use the drug to treat patients with anxiety and obsessive-compulsive disorder (OCD), for example.
+However, doctors are free to prescribe Abilify for off-label uses as well, and many do so.
+For example, doctors may prescribe the drug to treat patients with anxiety and obsessive-compulsive disorder (OCD)

 Complications Associated with Abilify

-Abilify is associated with several troubling complications and even includes a couple boxed warnings – the most significant warning required by the FDA.
+Abilify is linked with several troubling side effects and even includes a couple boxed warnings – the most significant warning required by the FDA.

 Abilify Interactions and Warnings

-Some medications may interact with Abilify, and doctors should evaluate other medications, supplements, and vitamins patients are taking to prevent adverse reactions.
-Some patients may need to stop taking or reduce their dosage of other medications when taking Abilify.
+Some medication may interact with Abilify, and physicians should evaluate different drugs, nutritional supplements, and vitamins patients are taking to prevent adverse reactions.
+Some patients may need to stop taking or reduce their dose of different drugs while taking Abilify.

 The FDA classifies Abilify as a Category C drug for pregnant women.
-It may cause complications for the fetus, and doctors should evaluate the risk to the fetus versus the benefits of the drug to the mother.
+It might cause complications to the fetus, and doctors should assess the risk to the fetus versus the benefits of the medication to the mother.
 Similarly, doctors should evaluate how the drug benefits the mother compared to the potential risk to the nursing infant.

 Abilify, Gambling and Other Compulsive Disorders

-In August 2016, Abilify added a warning of pathological gambling and other compulsive behavior.
-But for some patients, this came too late.
-Lawsuits filed against Otsuka Pharmaceutical Co. and Bristol-Myers Squibb claim that they did not warn doctors and patients taking the drug of this adverse reaction.
+Along with other compulsive behavior.
+Lawsuits filed from Otsuka Pharmaceutical Co. and Bristol-Myers Squibb assert they didn’t warn physicians and patients taking the medication of the adverse reaction.

 Boxed Warning: Abilify and Risk of Death for Dementia Patients

-Studies have found a link between Abilify use in older adults with dementia and increased risk of death.
-The drug may increase the risk of stroke, mini-stroke, or other severe side effects in these patients.
+Studies have found a connection between Abilify usage in elderly adults with the medication might increase the chance of stroke, mini-stroke, or other serious side effects in those patients.

 Boxed Warning: Abilify and Suicide

-The FDA has received reports of children, teenagers, and young adults with depression who developed suicidal thoughts or tendencies after treatment with antidepressants.
-Patients taking Abilify may be more likely to consider suicide than patients who did not take antidepressants to treat their mental illness.
+Infants with depression who developed suicidal thoughts or tendencies following therapy with antidepressants.
+Patients taking Abilify might be more likely to

 - New or worsening depression